 As noted, communities and other parties may apply for funds to mitigate the impact to non-governmental entities.
 However, the Commission strongly encourages applicants to ensure the impacts are directly related to the gaming facility.
-For example, an applicant could request assistance for impacts to all businesses within 1000 feet of a gaming facility.
+For example, an applicant could limit a request for assistance for impacts to businesses within 1000 feet of a gaming facility.
 Further, applicants should demonstrate that the governmental entity, the licensee, or both will also financially contribute to any program of assistance.
-The Commission does not anticipate funding any applications for assistance to non-governmental entities unless the applicant governmental entity or the licensee or both provide significant funding to match or partially match the assistance required from the 2016 Community Mitigation Fund.
-[Please note that the Commission directed Commission staff to research and provide more detail back to the Commission on any legal limitations on assistance to non-public entities (e.g. Art.
-46, §2, as amended by Art.
-103 of the Amendment to the Massachusetts Constitution) prior to the granting of any funds to be used by private entities.]
+The Commission does not anticipate funding any applications for assistance to nongovernmental entities unless the applicant governmental entity or the licensee or both provide significant funding to match or partially match the assistance required from the 2016 Community Mitigation Fund.
+Communities may ask the Commission to waive these match or partial match requirements.
+Communities seeking a waiver should include a statement in its application specifying the reason for its waiver request.
+Please note that as stated by the Commonwealth's Comptroller's Office: "The Anti-Aid Amendment of the Massachusetts Constitution prohibits "public money or property" from aiding non-public institutions....
+Article 46 has been interpreted to allow the expenditure of public funds to non-public recipients solely for the provision of a "public purposes" and not for the direct benefit or maintenance of the non-public entity."